mircealungu/mircea/essays/devx-and-ai.md

 Chat-like systems also **help developers avoid interruptions and searching the web** - which these days is a pain.
 Google and StackOverflow are not going away, but for some kinds of queries, will likely be replaced by LLMs-based systems.

-Side effect of previous point: chat-like systems **encourage better definition of the problem query** - which in itself is often halfway to the solution.
+### 3. Chat-like systems **encourage better definition of the problem**
+This in itself is often halfway to the solution.
 Google has taught all of us to throw a bag of keywords to it and sift through pages filled with ads and junk to collect the valuable snippet.
 Not unlike developers used to sift through horrible forums before StackOverflow.